KizMistry/Yoga-Utopia/README.md

   - The Mental-Health page contains an indepth definition of Mental Well-being, educational description, it's science, the benefits it provides and the signs of mental-health problems.
   - The page also includes a Mental-Health self-improvement YouTube video that can be played.
   - The page is responsive to all screen sizes and will adjust the size of the YouTube video accordingly.
-  - This will provide the user with educational information about mental-health and well-being and also provide visual and audible content they can watch and/or listen to while they practise the techniques in the YouTube video.
+  - This will provide the user with educational information about mental-health and well-being and also provide visual and audible content they can watch and/or listen to while they practice the techniques in the YouTube video.

 ![Mental Health](/assets/readme-media/mental-health-page.png)